ASushk/ASushk/README.md

 ### Hi there 👋

 - 🧑🏽‍🎓 I’m currently studying at BSU.
-- 📖 I’m currently learning Swift.
+- 📖 I’m currently sleep.
 - ⚡ Fun fact: this description was written for fun.